niharbansal02/cowin_automation/README.md

 ## Requirements
 -   A stable internet connection
--   Linux Desktop (Tested on Ubuntu 20.10)
+-   Linux-based OS (Tested on Ubuntu 20.10)

 ## Running
 ```python3 script.py``` on your terminal window